mike-north/ember-octane-workshop/notes/10-auth-service.md

 </p>
 <hr>

-Run the following
+Run the following:

 ```
 ember generate service auth
 ```

-This will result in two new files being created
+This will result in two new files being created.

 - [`app/services/auth.js`](../app/services/auth.js) - the service
 - [`tests/unit/services/auth-test.js`](../tests/unit/services/auth-test.js) - a unit test for the service